appscode/blog/content/post/proxysql-one-2022.06.01/index.md

 We can see the ssl status : `SSL:			Cipher in use is TLS_AES_256_GCM_SHA384`.
 Which means our frontend connection is also TLS secured.

-### Conclusion
+#### Conclusion
-In this blog post we have setup the basic connection and tested some basic functionalities of KubeDB ProxySQL.
+In this blog post we have set up the basic connection and tested some basic functionalities of KubeDB ProxySQL.
 In the upcoming blog post we will try to cover the custom configuration and failover recovery of ProxySQL servers in ProxySQL cluster.

 ## Support